Overview

 What you will study

-A range of teaching and learning activities are utilised within the Enhancing Practice in Child and Adolescent Mental Health course offered by University of Central Lancashire (UCLan) course, with the student being placed at the centre of a co-operative learning process to help in the development of skills in the critical analysis and evaluation of approaches to child and adolescent mental health and social care.
+A range of teaching and learning activities are utilised within the Enhancing Practice in Child and Adolescent Mental Health course offered by The University of Lancashire course, with the student being placed at the centre of a co-operative learning process to help in the development of skills in the critical analysis and evaluation of approaches to child and adolescent mental health and social care.

 Programme Structure